 What is the Napa Firewise Foundation?

-The Napa Communities Firewise Foundation is an all-volunteer non-profit organization whose mission is to reduce the fire fuel load in Napa County and to help our communities be firewise and firesmart through mitigation and education.
+The Napa Communities Firewise Foundation is a non-profit organization whose mission is to reduce the fire fuel load in Napa County and to help our communities be firewise and firesmart through mitigation and education.
 An ongoing effort, our mitigation programs are achieved through local, state and Federal grants.
 Our education and outreach programs are through local Fire Safe Councils and community-based awareness programs .

 Is defensible space mandatory?